microbecode/zk-languages/powdr/README.md

 ## Usage

 1. Follow the official installation instructions to install [Powdr](https://docs.powdr.org/installation.html).
-1. Run `powdr pil multiply.asm --field gl --force --inputs 0 +--prove-with estark` in folder `multiply`.
+1. Run `powdr pil multiply.asm --field gl --force --inputs 2,3,6 --prove-with estark` in folder `multiply`.
 This generates all of the needed files, including proofs.

 Unfortunately, no built-in verifier generation is provided with Powdr.
 One could generate a verifier with some other tooling, by utilizing the generated intermediary files.